jane1002/crawlers-apify/README.md

 # Selenium
 - python
 - Selector: beautiful soup
-- JS dynamic load, simulate human action on the page.
+- Pros:
+    - Selenium supports many languages and different browsers
+    - Selenium can be used to scrape AJAX websites and the most difficult websites to scrape
+- Cons:
-- bad: slow.
+    - slow.
 - compared with Puppeteer, not recommend.

 # Puppeteer
 - nodeJS
 - Selector: documentQuery, easy to get the path, copy from page.
-- good:
+- Pros:
     - web automated testing framework, you can open a browser to see the actual scraping process.
     - pagination:
     - easily open new tab
+    - Fast compared to Selenium
+    - well documented, support by Google team.
-- bad:
+- Cons:
     - loading a browser, so it is memory expensive.
     - time sleep before get the new page loaded.
+    - supports only Javascript(Node)
+    - supports only Chrome

 # Apify
 - nodeJS
 - Selector: cheerio for cheerio crawler, puppeteer.
-- good:
+- Pros:
     - supports both static / dynamic loading page, construct API call or headless browser.
     - multiple features:
-- bad:
+- Cons:
     - write your own export module to save data.
     - has some redundant folders for apify platform use.
     - poor documentation, lack of Q/A on stackoverflow.